KevinBatdorf/block-diffusion/readme.txt

 == Changelog ==

+- Update auto inject to be more reliable

 = 0.1.6 - 2022-09-14 =
 - Refactor out login from middleware into a basic gate pattern
 - Add "API Token" link on the plugins page that will open the app